strace - trace system calls and signals

 call except open.
 In addition, the special values all and

-- Note that some shells use the exclamation point for history expansion even
+- Note that some shells use the exclamation mark for history expansion even

 - -E var=val